lyonad/HTML-Game-Experiment/README.md

 ## How to Play

 - **Controls**: Use arrow keys or WASD to move left/right and jump (spacebar or up arrow/W).
-- **Objective**: Collect gray items to increase your score.
+- **Objective**: Collect gray items to increase your point.
 Avoid falling off the screen.
 - **Gameplay**: The camera follows you right, with no backtracking allowed.
 Platforms and items generate procedurally.

 ## Running the Game